jcoreNL/spring-4.3-exam-notes/README.md

 ### What is an HttpMessageConverter?

 ### Is REST normally stateless?
+Yes, REST is designed to prevent state keeping on a server.

 ### What does `@RequestMapping` do?

 ### Is `@Controller` a stereotype?
 Is `@RestController` a stereotype?
+`@Controller` is a stereotype, but `@RestController` is not, because the `@RestController` implicitly adds the `@ResponseBody` annotation to all methods annotated with `@RequestMapping`, while stereotypes should not differ in behavior.

 ### What is the difference between `@Controller` and `@RestController`?
+see previous question

 ### When do you need `@ResponseBody`?
+If the returned value of a controller method is the actual response body instead of a logical view name the `@ResponseBody` is needed.

 ### What does `@PathVariable` do?

 ### What is the HTTP status return code for a successful DELETE statement?

 ### What does CRUD mean?
+Create, Read (Retrieve), Update, Delete (Destroy)

 ### Is REST secure?
 What can you do to secure it?